Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories

 The model we have learned for the Duffing equation using the EM algorithm still has a considerable amount of error both in predicting trajectories and in the higher eigenvalues and eigenfunctions.
 These inaccuracies may be due to the fact that our model \cref{eqn:finite_dimensional_generator_IO_model} demands that the observations $\vect{y}$ are reconstructed as a linear combination of the latent variables $\vect{z}$.
 Hence, we are asking our learning procedure to trade off between finding an approximately Koopman-invariant latent space, and finding a latent space where the observed quantities can be linearly reconstructed.
 These objectives are at odds when the observations demand a large superposition of Koopman eigenfunctions to be accurately represented, but the latent space is low-dimensional --- as is desirable for both learning and control purposes.
 Numerical stability issues inherent with the explicit Euler discretization used to obtain \cref{eqn:main_HMM} also place limits on the spectra of the Koopman generator approximations and may prevent the model from taking advantage of large latent space dimensions.
 Eigenvalues of the Koopman generator form a lattice in the complex plane, which can exit the stability region for \cref{eqn:main_HMM}.
 However, this was not an issue here due to the small time step and correspondingly large region of stability for the explicit Euler scheme shown on the right of \cref{fig:Duffing_error_and_eigenvalues}.
-While it is possible to reformulate the hidden Markov model \cref{eqn:main_HMM} using an implicit time discretization, one loses the explicit solution for the Koopman generator matrices \cref{eqn:maximization_for_generators} during the maximization (M) step.

 As argued in \cite{Otto2019linearly}, it may be possible to significantly improve the performance without increasing the dimension of the latent state by also optimizing a nonlinear reconstruction map $\vect{y} = \vect{\tilde {g}}(\vect{z})$ that could be defined by a neural network.
 In such a setup, one would have to modify the procedure in the E-step to account for the nonlinearity, $\vect{\tilde {g}}$, perhaps by using a sampling approach like unscented or particle filtering.